thousandeyes/appd-integration-reference/custom-monitor/readme.md

 TE_SCHEMA_NAME=thousandeyes
 ```

-is passed as an environment to `docker-compose`, it is parsed by `yaml` which, unlike `bash`, aims preserve all quotes, including outer quotes.
-The resulting environment variables (in the Docker container) are thus rendered with unexpected extra quotes:
+is passed as an environment to `docker-compose`, it is parsed by `yaml` which, unlike `bash`, aims to preserve all quotation marks, including outer quotation marks.
+The resulting environment variables (in the Docker container) are thus rendered with unexpected extra quotation marks:

 ```bash
 TE_ACCOUNTGROUP='"Integration AppD"'
 TE_TESTS='["samplenodejs2"]'
 TE_SCHEMA_NAME=thousandeyes
 ```